shahab-valaei/SIMAD/README.md

 Figure 4 shows the progress of the search and rescue operation as a function of time.
 It shows the percentage of operation that is completed at a given time.

 ![Figure4](https://user-images.githubusercontent.com/61154430/195952690-8de7c6e8-af4e-45e5-b45e-4a271638f317.png)

-Figure 4.
+Figure 4: Status of search and rescue operations when a key agency is incapacitated.

 ### Damage Inspection of Infrastructure Systems
 Figure 5 shows the overall progress of damage inspection operations across all community infrastructure systems and lifelines under various scenarios.

 ![Figure5](https://user-images.githubusercontent.com/61154430/195952710-97547a9e-f386-419a-a3da-3e2942f606e4.png)

-Figure 5.
+Figure 5: Overall status of damage inspection of community infrastructure systems and lifelines.

 ### Restoration of Infrastructure Systems
 The overall restoration curve for the community infrastructure systems in various simulation scenarios is provided in Figure 6.

 ![Picture6](https://user-images.githubusercontent.com/61154430/195952723-bf207b3b-44d8-48c1-ae61-13ce2d894ab4.png)
 Figure 6.
+Overall status of restoration of community infrastructure systems and lifelines.

 [^3]: https://insurer.sharif.edu/